lunasec-io/lunasec/README.md

 Any single security issue that results in your database being exposed is now, by default, exposing sensitive customer data.

 Examples of possible security issues:
-- An SQL injection attack,
+- Any SQL injection attack,
 - Misconfigured database access,
 - Database backups are stolen,
 - A malicious library is added,